finos/legend-integration-morphir/README.md

 yarn server:linter
 ```

-> You need to manually shut down the Bosque server's container using the command
+> You need to manually shut down the Bosque server's container using the command\n
 > `docker rm -f $(docker ps -a -q)`
 >
 ## Roadmap